stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/TimeBase/readme.txt

 @par How to use it ?

-In order to make the program work, you must do the following:
+In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files:
-  - stm32f10x_gpio.c
-  - stm32f10x_rcc.c
-  - stm32f10x_tim.c
-  - misc.c

-- Edit stm32f10x.h file to select the device you are working on.

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the